Sport and Health

 Before children leave Highfield Community Primary, we try to ensure that all children can at least swim 25m.
 If children are unable to do this still in Year 6, then additional swimming lessons are provided for these students to enable them to reach this goal.

-In 2020-21 all Key Stage Two pupils attended swimming lessons despite the challenges faced by COVID restrictions.
+In 2021-22 all Key Stage Two pupils attended swimming lessons as well as the additional extra of nursery.

 The role of a Sports leader empowers the children to take on the following roles: